TheoryOfNekomata/formxtra/README.md

 Extract form values through the DOM.

+## Motivation

+There are many ways to lay out forms.

 ## Installation

 The library is not yet out on any package manager.
 Installing through the URL is the preferred way.